crusher-dev/crusher/README.md

 <h1 >Crusher: test fast with low-code</h1>

-Crusher is a new *fast testing framework*, it's opinionated and takes *low-code first* approach.
+Crusher is a new **fast testing framework**, it's opinionated and takes **low-code first** approach.
 Start by creating a test by just browsing your website and adding assertion when needed.

 An alternative to slow workflows built and unreliable & slow libraries (w high learning curve), gluing tools, repetitive script.

-Crusher is build from group as an *all-in-tool, with recorder, SDK, Infra + batteries built-in*.
+Crusher is build from group as an **all-in-tool, with recorder, SDK, Infra + batteries built-in**.

 **Crusher is in beta(v0.5)**.
 Join [Crusher's discord](https://discord.gg/dHZkSNXQrg) and help us make it better 🚀

-##  Create your first test
+##  Create a test

 Run ```npx crusher.dev``` in your git repo.